a-burlakov/melinas-fingers/README.md

 - **selecting next/previous weapon**;
 - **magic select**: Melina's Fingers brings a joy of playing the mage to the new level as you can handle your spells much, much easier and faster;
 - **quick item select**: now you don't have to calculate how many times you have to press "Switch item" button to get to needed item in the heat of battle;
+- **gestures**: now you need only 1 button to perform a gesture;
+- **invasion attempts in a row**: you press 1 button, and Meilna's fingers uses Bloody Finger, then Recusant Finger and so several times.
+It will get you to invasion much - faster than just waiting for invasion or constantly using Bloody and Recusant Finger yourself;
+- **using Duelist's or Tarnished's Furled Fingers**;
+- **two-handing a weapon**: if you still miss good ol' days when it could be done with one button;
+- **fast quit to main menu**: useful if you lost to gravity but still want to cheat death;
 - **crouch attack**;
 - **stance attack**;
 - **reverse backstep**;
 - **fast katana stance attacks**: these stance attacks makes recovery animation much shorter due performing a crouch after each attack;

-and any crazy hotkey you made yourself via rich DIY-constructor.
+and any crazy hotkey you made yourself via **rich DIY-constructor**.
 You can even make a hotkey for farming mobs being AFK.

 ### Getting Started
 1. [Download latest Melina's Fingers release](https://github.com/flower-ab/EldenRing-MelinasFingers/releases/latest);